Skin cancer

 Key points about skin cancer

-• It is the most common cancer affecting New Zealanders; however, it is largely preventable.
+• It’s the most common cancer affecting New Zealanders, with melanoma being the most serious type.
+However, it’s largely preventable.

-• If you protect your skin from the sun throughout your life, you will greatly reduce your risk of skin cancer.
+• If you protect your skin from sun damage throughout your life, you’ll greatly reduce your risk of skin cancer.

 • When found early, most skin cancers can be successfully treated.